 Pee-Wee Herman leads a happy life in the town of Fairville where he works as a cook in a diner.
 One day, while left in sole charge of the diner, he meets actor Joe Manganiello and the two become instant best friends after realising the number of things they have in common.
 Joe invites Pee-Wee to come to his birthday party in New York City in five days time but Pee-Wee has never been out of Fairville.
 Accepting Joe’s challenge to enjoy life, Pee-Wee decides to set out.
 This places him on a cross-country adventure that involves encounters with girl bank robbers on the lam, travelling joke salesmen, hairdressers, eccentric heiresses in their flying cars, grizzly mountain men and Amish.

-Over the last decade, Reubens has made occasional appearance as Pee-Wee, including a limited-run stage revival The Pee-Wee Herman Stage Show (2010) and a tv special that consisted of a filmed version of one of the live performances The Pee-Wee Herman Show on Broadway (2011).
-Reubens has been touting Pee-Wee’s return to the big screen for over a decade now and it finally happens here twenty-eight years after we last saw him on screens and twenty-five years since the end of the tv show.
+Throughout the 2010s, Reubens has made occasional appearance as Pee-Wee, including a limited-run stage revival The Pee-Wee Herman Stage Show (2010) and a tv special that consisted of a filmed version of one of the live performances The Pee-Wee Herman Show on Broadway (2011).
+Reubens had been touting Pee-Wee’s return to the big screen for over a decade before this and it finally happens here twenty-eight years after we last saw him on screens and twenty-five years since the end of the tv show.
 There has obviously been a call for it – enough that high-profile comedy director Judd Apatow has signed onto Pee-Wee’s Big Holiday as producer.
 You have to admit that after quarter of century that Pee-Wee is holding up fairly well and has barely aged (although one learns later that the film was digitally touched up to make the 63 year-old Reubens look younger).

 For Pee-Wee’s Big Holiday, Reubens has clearly decided to go with the familiar.
 Even aside from the similarity of titles, the film’s cross-country nonsense adventure mimics the picaresque structure of Pee-Wee’s Big Adventure.
 The opening of this film also directly copies the opening of Pee-Wee’s Big Adventure with its series of nonsensical Rube Goldberg contraptions, albeit replicated on an even bigger scale as we follow him from the point he gets up out of bed and to the door of his work.
 Here we have everything from a spring-loaded bed, an armchair with a hot-air balloon attached, skis mounted on the side of his roof, Pee-Wee driving a miniature car through the streets and right through people’s houses, collecting breakfast along the way, and skateboarding with old ladies in his arms.